-Third-That the limits of our assessment for benefit include all those lots, pieces, or parcels of land situate, lying and being in the City of New York, which, taken together, are bounded and described as follows, viz.: Northerly by the southerly line of One Hundred and Nineteenth street, from the easterly line of Riverside avenue to the westerly line of the Boulevard; easterly by the westerly line of the Boulevard; southerly by the centre line of the block between One Hundred and Sixteenth street and One Hundred and Fifteenth street, from the westerly line of the Boulevard to the easterly line of Riverside avenue, and westerly by the easterly line of Riverside avenue, and westerly by the easterly line of Riverside avenue, excepting from said area all the streets, avenues and roads or portions thereof heretofore legally opened, as such area is shown upon our benefit map deposited as aforesaid.
+Third-That the limits of our assessment for benefit include all those lots, pieces, or parcels of land situate, lying and being in the City of New York, which, taken together, are bounded and described as follows, viz.
+Northerly by the southerly line of One Hundred and Nineteenth street, from the easterly line of Riverside avenue to the westerly line of the Boulevard; easterly by the centre line of the Boulevard; southerly by the centre line of the Boulevard; southerly by the centre line of the Boulevard; ine of Hundred and Fifteenth street, from the westerly line of the Boulevard to the easterly line of Riverside avenue, and westerly by the easterly line of Riverside avenue, and westerly by the easterly line of Riverside avenue, and or portions thereof heretofore legally opened, as such area is shown upon our benefit map deposited as aforesaid.